survivejs/react-book/manuscript/04_implementing_notes.md

 ```

 If you refresh and try to edit a `Note` now, the modification should stick.
 The same idea can be used to implement a lot of functionality and this is a pattern you will see a lot.

+The current design isn't flawless.
+What if we wanted to allow newly created notes to be editable straight from the start?
+Given `Note` encapsulated this state, we don't have simple means to access it from the outside.
+The current solution is enough for now.
+We'll address this issue properly in *From Notes to Kanban* chapter and extract the state there.

 ![Edited a note](images/react_06.png)